Rebecca Hill

 Training, qualifications & experience

 I hold a BA (Hons) degree in Integrative-Relational Counselling.
-This means I do not work in a singular way.
-It enables me to adjust my approach to best suit each person’s unique circumstances.
+This means my training integrates different approaches.
+It allows me to adapt how I work to best suit each person’s individual circumstances.

 At the heart of my practice is the relational model, which emphasises the importance of the client-counsellor relationship as a foundation for meaningful growth and change to happen.

-In addition to my private practice, I work as a counsellor within the NHS, supporting people of all ages, identities and backgrounds with a wide range of presenting issues.
+Alongside my private practice, I’ve worked as a counsellor within the NHS and with a community-based organisation, supporting people of different ages, identities and backgrounds.

 Qualifications: